Millisort: a distributed sorting for millisecond-scale time budget [slide]

 Seo Jin Park and John Ousterhout

-16th USENIX Symposium on Networked Systems Design and Implementation (NSDI’19, to appear), February 2019
+16th USENIX Symposium on Networked Systems Design and Implementation (NSDI’19), February 2019

 NanoLog: A Nanosecond Scale Logging System